 competitive survival - some ideas will have more survival value than doomed alternatives and those which tend to benefit more folk in the long term will tend to spread through the population ... that's why they survive - automatic sifting

-Oppressive Bishops, tyrannical Princes, dictatorial Generals and errant bureaucratic majorities can be constrained as free democratic institutions evolve -
+Oppressive Bishops, tyrannical Princes, dictatorial Generals and corrupt bureaucratic majorities can be constrained as free democratic institutions evolve -

-constitutional checks & balances constrain autocratic Bishops, Princes, Generals and bureaucratic majorities, particularly separation of powers and Judicial Review where unelected judges invalidate elected legislatures.
+constitutional checks & balances and separation of powers constrain autocratic Bishops, Princes, Generals and bureaucratic majorities, particularly Judicial Review where unelected judges can invalidate elected legislatures.
 The distorting effect of 'economic power' isn't resolved by majority voting - voting simply transfers the 'power' from vote losers to vote winners.
 Democracy is not two wolves and a lamb voting on what to eat at their banquet!
 51% cannot dictate to 49% there must always be a Bill of Rights to protect minorities ... otherwise government becomes an elected dictatorship as one dictator is changed for another ....

-tort law evolved to protect individual freedoms and provides some defence from parasites, predators, thieves and 'free riders', the rule of law is much more efficient than the costly alternative of bloody fighting.
+tort law and the 'duty of care' evolved from the instinctive 'moral sentiments' of Adam Smith and the 'guilty conscience of the Jews' as if to protect individual freedoms and provides some defence from parasites, predators, thieves and 'free riders', the rule of law is much more efficient than the costly alternative of bloody fighting.
 Liberal democracy is not laissez faire and it is not anarchy, nobody is free to harm others see UDHR article 30.
 There is a duty of care.

 discovery & accumulation from competitive experiments as folk do deals and seek synergies of specialisation & trade which result in the increasingly visible economic growth achieved by liberal democracies where folk tend to be free to innovate and no longer waste time & energy on the zero sum distractions fighting one another